rodneyshupe/Cookbook/Recipes/SmokedAndCured/SmokedIndianCandy.rst

 -----

 If you want a really sweet Indian Candy, glaze the salmon with the following syrup.
-Heat 4oz red wine and 4oz dark rum, in a sauce pan.
-Add 2cups brown sugar, 1cup honey, (or maple syrup), stir until dissolved.
+Heat 4 ounces red wine and 4 ounces dark rum, in a sauce pan.
+Add 2 cups brown sugar, 1 cup honey, (or maple syrup), stir until dissolved.
 Freshly ground pepper or cayenne may be added if you prefer a little extra spiciness.
 Glaze may be brushed on several or more times during the smoking process.
 Alternately, you may remove salmon from smoker